abinit/abinit/doc/tutorial/compilation.md

 especially at the level of the memory requirements or in terms of parallel scalability.
 These problems are usually observed in large calculations, that is large [[natom]], [[mpw]], [[nband]]).
 As a matter of fact, it does not make any sense to compile ABINIT with OpenMP if your calculations are relatively small.
-ABINIT, indeed, is mainly designed with MPI-parallelism in mind.
+Indeed, ABINIT is mainly designed with MPI-parallelism in mind.
 Calculations with a relatively large number of $\kk$-points will benefit more of MPI than OpenMP, especially if the number of MPI processes divides exactly the number of $\kk$-points.
 Even worse, do not compile the code with OpenMP support if you do not plan to use threads because the OpenMP version will have an additional overhead due to the creation of the threaded sections.
-Remember also that increasing the number of threads does not necessarily leads to faster calculations.
+Remember also that increasing the number of threads does not necessarily leads to faster calculations and the same is true for MPI.
 There's always an optimal value for the number of threads beyond which the parallel efficiency start to decrease.
 Unfortunately, this value is strongly hardware and software dependent so you will need to benchmark the code before running production calculations.

-After this necessary preamble, let's discuss how to compute a threaded version.
+After this necessary preamble, let's discuss how to compile a threaded version.
 To activate OpenMP support in the Fortran routines of ABINIT, pass

 ```sh
 enable_openmp="yes"
 ```

-to the configure script.
+to the configure script via the configuration file.
+This will automatically activate the compilation option needed to enable OpenMP support in the ABINIT source code (`-fopenmp` for *gfortran*).
+Note that this option is just part of the story as a significant fraction of the wall-time is spent in external BLAS/FFT routines so do not expect big speedups if you do not use threaded libraries.

-If you are building your own software stack for BLAS/LAPACK and FFT, you will need to configure/make/make install again to get the threaded version.
+If you are building your own software stack for BLAS/LAPACK and FFT, you will need to use the configure with the correct options for the OpenMP version and then make/make install again to have the threaded version.
 Also the name of libraries may change.
-FFTW3, for example, ships the OpenMP version in libfftw3_omp (see the [official documentation](http://www.fftw.org/fftw3_doc/Installation-and-Supported-Hardware_002fSoftware.html#Installation-and-Supported-Hardware_002fSoftware) so FFTW3_LIBS must be changed accordingly.
+FFTW3, for example, ships the OpenMP version in *libfftw3_omp* (see the [official documentation](http://www.fftw.org/fftw3_doc/Installation-and-Supported-Hardware_002fSoftware.html#Installation-and-Supported-Hardware_002fSoftware) hence **FFTW3_LIBS** should be changed accordingly.

 Life is much easier if you are using intel MKL because in this case it is just a matter of selecting *OpenMP threading* as threading layer in the [mkl-link-line-advisor interface](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor) and then pass the link line and the compiler options to the ABINIT build system together with `enable_openmp="yes"`.

 !!!
 Important